Application information and FAQ

 All applications for the MEng in Design Engineering must be made solely through UCAS, and we are unable to accept any additional personal statements alongside these applications.
 We welcome applications from candidates across a wide variety of academic backgrounds, including sciences and arts qualifications, provided a high level in mathematics (A* at A-Level or equivalent) is achieved.

 UCAS personal statements will be assessed for evidence that applicants have an aptitude and interest in developing both their fundamental design engineering and creativity skills and in applying these skills in combination to generate new products, systems or services through their projects.
 Previous coursework, academic studies, personal projects, and work experience may all be relevant, depending upon the applicant.
-Selected applicants will be invited to an online interview, running November to February.
+Selected applicants will be invited to an online interview based on the strength of their application.
+Interviews run from November to March.

-Is A-Level Maths *really* your only compulsory subject?
+Is A Level Maths your only compulsory subject?

 I’m doing an extended project/AS level/STEP/another qualification, will this enhance my application or count towards the academic requirements?

-Our offers are not based on UCAS points but specific qualifications, therefore additional qualifications will not exempt you from meeting our A*AA minimum offer.
+Our offers are not based on UCAS points but specific qualifications, therefore additional qualifications will not exempt you from meeting our A*AA (A* in Mathematics) minimum offer.

 However, if the additional qualification demonstrates skills and interests that are relevant to Design Engineering, this will strengthen your application.